nod3zer0/ipk-proj2/README.md

 ## Testing

-testing was done using tool tcpreplay whitch can replay pcap files.
+Testing was done using tool tcpreplay[2] which can replay pcap files.
 I used pcap files from [1].
 All used pcap files are in folder tests.
+Output of ipk-sniffer was compared to output of Wireshark[3].

-### Here are some examples of tests that I run
+### Here are some examples of tests that I have done:

 #### icmp4